 - Rights Issue – Rights issue is an invitation to the existing shareholder’s to purchase additional new shares (in proportion of their holdings) within a fixed time period.

-- Private Placement – This refer’s to raising equity capital (not public) from selected investors like Venture Capital, Funds and insurance companies.
+- Private Placement – private placement refer’s to raising equity capital (not public) from selected investors like Venture Capital, Funds and insurance companies.

 - Preferential Allotment – It is the process by which allotment of shares is done on a preferential basis to a select group of investors.